Board-Folk/TIM011B/README.md

 The work-in-progress version of the board has been removed from this project.
 If you're looking to make one, pick the latest version from the Releases folder.

 Projects are in Kicad 8.

+## Building the board

+A BOM is present in each release folder.
+The Kicad iBOM plugin has also been used to create an interactive BOM in the BOM subfolders for the main boards and expansion boards.
+Since these builds uses obsolete parts, such as the CPU, FDC and RAM, we cannot provide any links to those parts.
+They are available on AliExpress and eBay, but many sellers will ship relabeled or faulty ICs.
+Be careful.

 ## Using the board